Mumble-SRL/MBAdminSwift/Readme.md

 For additional information, you can check out the full [docs](https://github.com/Mumble-SRL/MBAdmin/tree/master/docs).

-Since this SDK extends [MBurger](https://github.com/Mumble-SRL/MBurgerSwift), you can check out the full [SDK Reference](https://github.com/Mumble-SRL/MBurgerSwift/tree/master/docs) of the MBurger SDK.
+Since this SDK extends [MBurger](https://github.com/Mumble-SRL/MBurgerSwift), you can check out the full [reference doc](https://github.com/Mumble-SRL/MBurgerSwift/tree/master/docs) of the MBurger SDK.